 The Council assesses reasons for Post-Graduate CRNA Fellowship closures -both voluntary and involuntary closures- only when the closure is unanticipated.
 The Council will review unanticipated fellowship closures and review each fellowship's plans to ensure that fellows graduate from an accredited program in a timely manner.
 The Council may require a fellowship it accredits to enter into a teach-out agreement as part of its teach-out plan.
+Fellowships may also be required to submit teach-out plans and teach-out agreements in circumstances not involving fellowship closures, such as when they are subject to an adverse accreditation decision.

+1. Teach-out plan:

-Teach-out plan: A teach-out plan is a written plan that provides for the equitable treatment of fellows if an institution, organization, or fellowship ceases to operate before all fellows have completed their program of study, and may include a teach out agreement between institutions or organizations.
+A teach-out plan is a written plan developed by a fellowship that provides for the equitable treatment of fellows if an institution, organization, or fellowship ceases to operate or plans to cease operations before all fellows have completed their program of study, and may include a teach out agreement between institutions or organizations.
+A teach-out plan must contain, at a minimum, the following information: